PseudoDevs/IamGhost/amd4.md

-Last updated: 2024-04-07 16:58:25
+Last updated: 2024-04-07 16:59:02
-Random Quote: There is a time to fight and there is a time to be clever. - Pablo Escobar
+Random Quote: A bag of dragons buys a man's silence for a while, but a well - placed quarrel buys it forever.